smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ⑤ Delete the corresponding version of the table template.

-⑥ Compatibility with date created.
+⑥ Compatibility and creation date of the table template.

 **Modifying table templates**